Attila Brungs

-Attila Brungs (born 1972) is the Vice-Chancellor and President of the University of New South Wales (UNSW).
+Attila Joseph Brungs is the vice-chancellor and president of the University of New South Wales (UNSW) in Australia.
 He was appointed to the role in January 2022.
-Prior to this role, he was the Vice-Chancellor and President of the University of Technology Sydney (UTS); a role that he held from July 2014 to October 2021.
+Prior to this role, he was the vice-chancellor and president of the University of Technology Sydney (UTS); a role that he held from July 2014 to October 2021.

 Career

 Brungs has been a researcher in both industry and academia, with interests in the area of heterogeneous catalysis.
-Brungs is an elected Fellow of the Royal Society of New South Wales and an elected Fellow of the Australian Academy of Technology and Engineering.
+Brungs was elected a Fellow of the Royal Society of New South Wales in 2014 and was elected Fellow of the Australian Academy of Technology and Engineering in 2018.
+In 2024, he was awarded the Chaikin Medal from ATSE.
+His oration was titled Progress for All: Hard knowledge and the quest for public good.

-As Vice-Chancellor of UTS, Brungs has been instrumental in the university's rise to Australia's position among the world's top young universities, including supporting the transformation of the UTS campus with the addition of the Dr Chau Chak Wing Building, designed by Frank Gehry, the Faculty of Engineering and Information Technology Building, the Vicki Sara Building and the UTS Central Building through a $1.5 billion campus master plan.

-Prior to his appointment as Deputy Vice-Chancellor (Research) at UTS in September 2009, Brungs was General Manager, Science Investment, Strategy and Performance at CSIRO.
+Prior to his appointment as deputy vice-chancellor (research) at UTS in September 2009, Brungs was general manager of Science Investment, Strategy and Performance at CSIRO.
 His role incorporated the determination of broad research direction and resource allocation, performance monitoring of CSIRO research programs, including its flagship programs, and the development and implementation of organisational strategy.

 Before joining CSIRO in 2002, Brungs was a senior manager at McKinsey and Co, managing teams in North America, Asia, New Zealand and Australia.

-Some of Brungs' present key appointments include the NSW Innovation and Productivity Council; Committee for Sydney Board; Convenor, NSW Vice-Chancellor's Committee; Chair, Australian Technology Network; and the ATSE Diversity and Equity Committee.
-His experience includes many distinguished past board and committee memberships, including for not-for-profit organisations, in addition to numerous state and federal government and institutional appointments.
+Brungs has served on boards, committees, working groups and advisory bodies across government, education and industry.
+These have included serving on the NSW Innovation and Productivity Council; and chairperson, Australian Technology Network.

+Brungs was appointed an Officer of the Order of Australia in the 2026 King's Birthday Honours in recognition of "distinguished service to tertiary education leadership, to research and innovation, and to social justice and equity ".
+Brungs has written and spoken extensively for broad-based productivity improvements so all sectors of Australian society share in benefits from AI economic transformation, instead of being locked out of opportunity through entrenched inequity.